 Javier Ailbirt: We had to quickly adapt to the priorities of our clients and the market: due to the uncertainty, some decided to pause projects but they accelerated them, because in terms of digitization the pandemic accelerated 5 years, and in 2 months they had to transform so as not to miss opportunities and to give quick responses to the new 100% eager online consumer.
 We continued using tools such as Basecamp, Slack, and many others.

 Did you benefit from any government grants, and did that help keep your business afloat?

 Javier Ailbirt: We didn’t benefit from any government.
-Because of the pandemic hit, the demand for automation solutions raised and more companies was interested in what we have to offer.
+Because of the pandemic hit, the demand for automation solutions raised and more companies were interested in what we had to offer.

 Top of the month

 Storets: The Coziest Styles you will Never Want to Take Off

 Education could be so much more Valuable in Building Brand Loyalty than Sales and Promo Codes, Jeremy Miller Founder and CEO of FSAstore.com Speaks out